LukePappa/myOS/t.md

-Absolute truth, which is itself beyond words, may be found in the bare act of existence.
+Ourism holds that absolute truth is itself beyond words.

+It teaches that this truth may be found in the bare act of existence.

+The aim of Ourism is the universal enlightenment of humanity.